exosite/industrial_iot_schema/channel-signal_io_schema.md

 ## Data Type Definitions

-For each data point there is a possible type, which predominantly relates to the units of the signal value, and the possible values for a given signal.
+For each channel there is a specific type, which signal inherit from the channel.
+This type relates to the units of the channel/signal value, format, and the possible values for a given signal.

 In the section below we will begin to note what comprises a “type”, and what the different types are.